MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-retail-footfall-detection.md

 3. Select the **traffic-output** output sink.

-4. Select Renew Authorization and log in to your Power BI account.
+4. Select **Renew authorization** and sign in to your Power BI account.

     ![renew authorization prompt](./media/solution-deployment-guide-retail-footfall-detection/image2.png)